Crucible steel: Material properties

 Huntsman's process was the first to produce a fully homogeneous steel.
 Unlike previous methods of steel production, the Huntsman process was the first to fully melt the steel, allowing the full diffusion of carbon throughout the liquid.
 With the use of fluxes it also allowed the removal of most impurities, producing the first steel of modern quality.
 Due to carbon's high melting point (nearly triple that of steel) and its tendency to oxidize (burn) at high temperatures, it cannot usually be added directly to molten steel.
 However, by adding wrought iron or pig iron, allowing it to dissolve into the liquid, the carbon content could be carefully regulated (in a way similar to Asian crucible-steels but without the stark inhomogeneities indicative of those steels).
 Another benefit was that it allowed other elements to be alloyed with the steel.
 Huntsman was one of the first to begin experimenting with the addition of alloying agents like manganese to help remove impurities such as oxygen from the steel.
 His process was later used by many others, such as Robert Hadfield and Robert Forester Mushet, to produce the first alloy steels like mangalloy, high-speed steel, and stainless steel.

 Due to variations in the carbon content of the blister steel, the carbon steel produced could vary in carbon content between crucibles by as much as 0.18%, but on average produced a eutectoid steel containing ~ 0.79% carbon.
 Due to the quality and high hardenability of the steel, it was quickly adopted for the manufacture of tool steel, machine tools, cutlery, and many other items.
 Because no oxygen was blown through the steel, it exceeded Bessemer steel in both quality and hardenability, so Huntsman's process was used for manufacturing tool steel until better methods, utilizing an electric arc, were developed in the early 20th century.

 19th and 20th century

+A Scottish engineer, David Mushet, investigated and was able to infer that Indian wootz was made by fusion, developing and patenting a process to emulate its manufacture from iron.
+David Mushet sold the rights to his process to Sheffield foundries in 1800.
+He made his report in 1805.

 In another method, developed in the United States in the 1880s, iron and carbon were melted together directly to produce crucible steel.
 Throughout the 19th century and into the 1920s a large amount of crucible steel was directed into the production of cutting tools, where it was called tool steel.

 The crucible process continued to be used for specialty steels, but is today obsolete.
 Similar quality steels are now made with an electric arc furnace.
 Some uses of tool steel were displaced, first by high-speed steel and later by materials such as tungsten carbide.

 Elsewhere

-Another form of crucible steel was developed in 1837 by the Russian engineer Pavel Anosov.
-His technique relied less on the heating and cooling, and more on the quenching process of rapidly cooling the molten steel when the right crystal structure had formed within.
-He called his steel bulat; its secret died with him.
-In the United States crucible steel was pioneered by William Metcalf.